How Much Should a Small Business Spend on IT in 2026? A Canadian IT Budget Guide

 What does a typical small business IT budget look like in Canada?

 According to Gartner’s 2026 forecast, worldwide IT spending will reach $6.15 trillion this year, up 10.8% from 2025.
+That makes IT one of the fastest-growing business expenditure categories globally.
 Small and midsize businesses account for a growing share of that spend, with global SMB IT spending projected at $1.18 trillion in 2026.

 For Canadian SMBs specifically, here are the benchmarks that matter: